JeroenDelcour/tplot/docs/index.md

 `tplot` assumes all characters have a fixed width.
 Unless you're crazy, your terminal uses a monospace font.
 But even for monospaced fonts, the wondrous world of unicode has two character widths: halfwidth (so called because they are half as wide as they are tall) and fullwidth.
 Most characters you know are probably halfwidth.
 Many Asian languages such as Chinese, Korean, and Japanese use fullwidth characters.
 Emoji are usually also fullwidth.

-Though fullwidth characters are exactly twice as wide as halfwidth characters, they still count as only one character. `tplot` will not stop you from using fullwidth characters, but it will mess up the alignment:
+Though fullwidth characters are exactly twice as wide as halfwidth characters, they still count as only one character. `tplot` will not stop you from using fullwidth characters, but it will mess up the alignment, potentially even causing lines to wrap around:

 ```
+import tplot

 fig = tplot.Figure(width=80, height=6)
 x = [0, 1, 2, 3, 4, 5]
 fig.scatter(x, y=[1, 1, 1, 1, 1, 1], marker="#")